iotaledger/curl.lib.js/README.md

 ### To Do
 ----

+- [ ] Improve speed
     - [ ] Find out some way to perform iterative loops on Fragment Shader when each step needs to know the output of the last from a separate index (i,e. hacked-together compute shader).